BrandonWade/terra/readme.md

 7. Navigate to `localhost:5000`

 ## Notes
-*This project is a work in progress - expect it to be broken or not fully functional at times.*
 - Currently supports Windows.
 At this time, OS X and Linux are not supported.